11 Winter Car Maintenance Tips

 If you have a sunroof, open it up and look around in there, too, from outside the car.
 Sunroofs have drains to flow water that sneaks past the seals down and out of the car.
 Plant gunk in there can plug those drains, making for wet headliners, wet carpets or worse.

-Less common, but more problematic: Animals may make nests under the hood.
+Less common, but more problematic: Animals may make nests under the hood, storing nuts or, worse, gnawing wires.
 You may need a mechanic and an animal trapper to fully solve this problem.

 Get Your Wipers Ready